10 Benefits of Choosing AWS as Your Cloud Platform

 Amazon offers a convenient email campaign service named SES.

-AWS SES (Simple Email Service) is aimed at sending mass or regular emails without the need to set up your own mail server and without fear of being included into the blacklist of senders.
+AWS SES (Simple Email Service) is aimed at sending mass or regular emails without the need to set up your own mail server and without fear of being included in the blacklist of senders.

 AWS SES Objectives: